 Other studies have encouraged the idea of training reviewers prior to review.
 A study done in 2006 showed that training of reviewers, whether in-person or electronically, showed minor improvements in quality, not significant enough to make a noticeable difference[4].
 Also, formal training can be difficult to arrange and very expensive to implement given the vast number of journals and all the variability in their publishing rules.
 One issue with training current reviewers is that those having years of experience may be hesitant to change their style of review.
 Therefore, it is recommended that all reviewers training should begin early in a reviewer’s career to allow them to develop good habits early on.
 Additionally, electronic methods of training should be promoted, as reviewers would be able to complete this on their own time, and it would be logistically feasible for most journals.

-A major criticism of the peer review process is what does a author do when two reviewers disagree on how to improve the paper, or worst case scenario, if the two reviewers are asking for opposing edits.
+A major criticism of the peer review process is what does an author do when two reviewers disagree on how to improve the paper, or worst case scenario, if the two reviewers are asking for opposing edits.
 Often, there are only two reviewers for a paper, leaving the journal editor as the person who has to “break the tie” between reviewers and decide the fate of the manuscript[12,19].
 One proposed solution to this is to make all reviewers’ comments available for other reviewers to see[19].
 This solution, however, can cause problems, including increased time of review or reviewers not stating their original ideas.
 One solution to this problem is to keep the comments of reviewers private, but to require three reviewers per paper so there is never a tie.
 Although a requirement of three reviewers would increase the diversity of the audience reviewing the manuscript, the greatest concern with this method is the increase in the time it takes to publish.
 Scientific advances are happening at such a rapid pace that it is crucial to keep time in mind with any potential fix to the system.

 After submitting their reviews, reviewers are often left without much.
 If we are to improve the quality of the review process, it is crucial for reviewers to receive constructive criticism of their performance after a review.
 Journals should consider using standardized scoring and feedback models for reviewers to allow reviewers to see where they might be able to improve their reviews of future papers.
 This method would enable more growth, but also opens the door to potential pit falls, such as scores for reviewers based on a reactionary response from the author liking or disliking their comments.
 Despite the potential pitfalls, this route offers a relatively low effort fix for the current system.